northle/docs/docs/1.x/basics/views.md

 ### `json`

 Sometimes you need to pass some data from backend to frontend using HTML `<script />` tag.
-You can accomplish that by converting data to JSON with `[json]` template directive:
+You can accomplish that by converting data to JSON with `[json]` directive:

 ```ts
 return render('home', {